Policies of the Botanical Society of America, Incorporated

 Pre-Qualification of Subrecipients

-The Society will perform the following stewardship activities (refer to Subrecipient Monitoring Procedure for specific monitoring activities) with regard to subrecipients of its sponsored awards:
+The Society will perform the following stewardship activities with regard to subrecipients of its sponsored awards (refer to Sub-Recipient Monitoring Report for template for documenting this stewardship annually):

 The Society may purchase and maintain insurance on behalf of any person who is a Director, Officer, employee or agency of the Society or is serving at the request of the Society against any liability asserted against that person and incurred by that person in any such capacity.
 This insurance will include Directors and Officers liability insurance at the level and employment practices liability at a level of $5 million.
 The Society will not be responsible for a person or persons acting in bad faith.
 Commercial general liability coverage shall be $5 million.